Evolutions of in-medium baryon-baryon scattering cross sections and stiffness of dense nuclear matter from Bayesian analyses of FOPI proton flow excitation functions: IBUU forward modeling of heavy-ion reactions

 \subsection{Validations of GP emulations of IBUU prediction of proton flows}

 One method to validate the GP emulator is to directly compare the emulation results with simulator predictions with model parameters that are not used in the training of the emulator.
 The degree of agreement can be measured quantitatively by using the mean squared errors (MSE) or visually by plotting the results of simulations versus those from emulations.
 As in our previous work \cite{LX-HA} in Bayesian analyses of the HADES data, we have carried out such tests at each beam energy in analyzing here the FOPI data.
-As examples, shown in Fig. \ref{GP} are comparisons of GP emulations of IBUU predictions for $v_{11}$ (left) and $v_{20}$ (it is equal to the plotted value-1 for ease of presentation) (right) for the mid-central Au+Au reactions at beam energies from 150 to 1200 MeV/nucleon.
+As examples, shown in Fig. \ref{GP} are comparisons of GP emulations of IBUU predictions for $v_{11}$ (left) and $v_{20}$ (it is equal to the plotted value-1 for ease of presentation) (right).
 The GP emulations and IBUU predictions would be equal if they fall on the $y=x$ lines (green).
 Generally speaking, the trained GP emulators can reproduce the independent IBUU predictions very nicely for all beam energies considered.

 To be more quantitative, we also indicated the MSE values in the plots.
 The MSE between the GP output $O_{\rm{GP,i}}$ and the IBUU prediction $O_{\rm{IBUU,i}}$ for the observable $O=v_{11}~\rm{or}~v_{20}$ is defined as